CodeMentorsOfficial/KeyTracker/README.md

 - Console GUI : no

 ### Only .cpp and project files are added to this repository
-- include, lib, and DLL files are omitted
+- header, lib, and DLL files are omitted

 ***